bbauska/W3Cx-5of5/README.md

 corresponds to a code that is more readable than the value of the old keyCode property.

--   **key: </b>when the pressed key is a printable character, you get the character in string form.
+-   <b>key: </b>when the pressed key is a printable character, you get the character in string form.
 When the pressed key is not a printable character (for example: Backspace, Control, but also Enter or Tab which actually are printable characters), you get a multi-character descriptive string, like &apos;Backspace&apos;, &apos;Control&apos;, &apos;Enter&apos;, &apos;Tab&apos;.

--   **code</b>: Gives you the physical key that was pressed, in string form.
+-   <b>code</b>: Gives you the physical key that was pressed, in string form.
 This means it's totally independent of the keyboard layout that is being used.
 So let's say the user presses the Q key on a QWERTY keyboard. </b>Then event.code gives you &apos;KeyQ&apos;